Eve Security Installer 2.2.20

 TLS_STRATEGY, DOMAIN, USE_EXISTING_ISSUER, USE_EXISTING_ISSUER_KIND, GATEWAY_DOMAIN TLS / domain

-OPENAI_KEY, DATABASE_URL, DATABASE_KEY, DATABASE_EMAIL, DATABASE_PASSWORD, DATABASE_TENANT_ID App / DB secrets
+OPENAI_KEY, DATABASE_URL, DATABASE_KEY, DATABASE_EMAIL, DATABASE_PASSWORD, DATABASE_TENANT_ID Advanced: manual app / DB secrets (no license key)

 EXPOSE_MODE, LB_SCHEME, METALLB_POOL Service exposure